 “Raced” Organizations and the Academic Success of URM Faculty Members (with Kyle Moore, Ismael Cid Martinez, Jean Shin, Roberta Spalter-Roth, Jason Smith, Amber Kalb).
-Sociology of Race and Ethnicity.
-(Forthcoming)(Download Here)
+Sociology of Race and Ethnicity, April 2019.
+(Download Here)

 Abstract: The purpose of this paper is to determine whether participating in “raced” organizations benefits under-represented minority (URM) faculty in their quest for tenure and promotion to associate professor in sociology.
 Raced organizations such as Historically Black Colleges and Universities began as segregated institutions since black students and faculty were prevented from attending or working in white-dominated institutions.
 Over time, raced organizations developed within the white-dominated institutions, and were often created in opposition to white or “mainstream” sociology.
 Latina/o organizations (including Hispanic-Serving Institutions) started years after ones for black scholars, and have followed a similar pattern and purpose.
 While historically white institutions no longer legally segregate URM organizations and activities, these organizations and activities often remain marginalized and devalued.
 We examine the relationship of participating in such organizations in contrast to publishing in peer reviewed journals for climbing the academic ladder at research extensive and other institutions.
 We find that there is a significant relationship between publishing and being promoted.
 URM faculty must follow the “publish or perish” model, following historically white male norms for an “ideal” career in the academic world.
 The work of black and Latina/o sociologists still appear to be marginalized.
 Only one type of raced organization or activity – belonging to a URM-oriented section of the American Sociological Association – is significantly related to upward mobility at either research extensive institutions.
-We conclude with a series of policy recommendations for increasing the academic status and wellbeing of URM faculty.
+We conclude with a series of policy recommendations for increasing the academic status and well-being of URM faculty.

 Measuring the Racial Wealth Gap (with Fenaba Addo, Darrick Hamilton)